dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 Set `adapter.ScanTimeout` to specify the maximum duration of the scan.

 ##### ScanMode
+Set `adapter.ScanMode` to specify scan mode.
+It must be set **before** calling `StartScanningForDevicesAsync()`.
+Changing it while scanning, will not affect the current scan.

 #### Connect to device
 `ConnectToDeviceAsync` returns a Task that finishes if the device has been connected successful.
 Otherwise a `DeviceConnectionException` gets thrown.